dotMorten/NmeaParser/README.md

 - Trimble Laser Range Finder (PTNLA, PTNLB)
 - TruePulse Laser Range Finder (PLTIT)

-The API is easily extensible with more NMEA message.
+The API is easily extensible with more NMEA messages.
 Simply create a new class inheriting from "NmeaMessage" and use the NmeaMessageType Attribute to tag it with the NMEA Message Token it supports.

 Example:
 ```